quantsingularity/QuantumBallot/documentation/guides/governance_participation_guide.md

 If you encounter issues not covered in this guide:

 - **Community Forums**: Post your question in the community discussion area.
-- **Support Contact**: Reach out to support@chainocracy.example.com for assistance.
+- **Support Contact**: Reach out to support@QuantumBallot.example.com for assistance.
 - **Office Hours**: Administrators hold regular virtual office hours for governance questions.

 ## Conclusion

-Effective governance participation is essential for the health and growth of the Chainocracy ecosystem.
+Effective governance participation is essential for the health and growth of the QuantumBallot ecosystem.
 By understanding the mechanisms, following best practices, and engaging thoughtfully, you contribute to a more robust and representative governance system.

 Remember that governance is a collective responsibility—your informed participation helps ensure that decisions reflect the true will of the community while protecting against vulnerabilities and attacks.

-We look forward to your valuable contributions to Chainocracy governance!
+We look forward to your valuable contributions to QuantumBallot governance!